Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A: Introduction

-A powerful indirect probe to constrain or measure weak magnetic fields makes use of $\gamma$-ray observations of extragalactic sources (see, e.g., Ref.~\cite{Batista21} for a review).
-Very-high energy (VHE, $E>100$\,GeV) $\gamma$-ray photons can be absorbed during their propagation by the extragalactic background light (EBL) via the $\gamma$-$\gamma$ pair production process ($\gamma$+$\gamma\rightarrow e^{+}$+$e^{-}$) \cite{Nikishov62, Gould66}.
-The created pairs inverse Compton (IC) scatter photons from the cosmic microwave background (CMB) up to $\gamma$-ray energies, initiating an electromagnetic cascade.
-If an IGMF is present, the pairs are deflected, which induces several observational signatures of the cascade emission, such as an additional spectral component and a $\gamma$-ray halo around otherwise point-like sources.
-The absence of these features in $\gamma$-ray observations of active galactic nuclei (AGNs) with their jets closely aligned to the line of sight (so-called blazars) has led to lower limits on the IGMF in the range of 10$^{-15}$--10$^{-17}$\,G \cite[e.g.,][]{neronov10,taylor11,dermer11,tavecchio11,ackermann18,Meyer23}.
+If an IGMF is present, the pairs are deflected, which induces several observational signatures of the cascade emission, such as an additional spectral component and a $\gamma$-ray halo around otherwise pointlike sources.
+The absence of these features in $\gamma$-ray observations of active galactic nuclei (AGNs) with their jets closely aligned to the line of sight (so-called blazars) has led to lower limits on the IGMF in the range of 10$^{-15}$--10$^{-17}$\,G e.g., \cite[][]{neronov10,taylor11,dermer11,tavecchio11,ackermann18,Meyer23}.
 The results depend on various assumptions such as the intrinsic VHE spectral shape, the AGN duty cycle, as well as the coherence length of the IGMF.
 Recently, a lower bound of the order of $\sim$ 10$^{-17}$\,G on IGMF strength was derived, which took into account the variability pattern of the source in the VHE band~\cite{magic22}.

+The discovery of the VHE emission from gamma-ray bursts (GRBs) \cite{magic19_14C,hess18} offers a unique opportunity to constrain the IGMF.
+A non-zero IGMF would cause a time delay of the cascade emissions, producing observable $\gamma$-ray emission even after the GRB afterglow has ceased \cite{Plaga95,Razzaque04,Murase08,Murase09,Takahashi11}.
+This approach has the advantage that it does not require assumptions on the source's duty cycle or variability pattern as these quantities are directly determined for GRBs.